vinay2242g/testsquaregit/vsreadme.md

-summane string written in looker
+summane string written in looker + editted the string directly in git master.